-The NSO EPO Program, under the Director's Office, consists of two FTEs, one in Colorado and one in Hawai'i.
-The Maui assistant promotes solar physics within the local community, particularly with K-12 students and teachers on the island.
-In FY 2015, the late hire of EPO positions provided some carry-forward funds re-budgeted as a start-up package for the program.
-These resources are available primarily to increase the visibility of NSO in general.
+The NSO EPO program, under the Director's Office, consists of three FTEs, one in Colorado and two in Hawai'i.
+The EPO officer is located at NSO HQ, and the communications specialist, serving the entire NSO, resides in Maui.
+On the island, an EPO assistant promotes solar physics within the local community, particularly with local K-12 students and teachers.
+In FY 2015, the late hire of EPO positions provided some carryforward funds re-budgeted as a start-up package for the program.
+These resources are available primarily to increase the visibility of NSO in general at conferences such as the AGU, SPD/AAS, etc.